First, have you completed the following?

 - REVIEW what courses you need in GradPlan (see part 2 below for detailed how-to)

-- REGISTER for classes! (see troubleshooting tips at bottom of page if needed)
+- REGISTER for classes! (see troubleshooting tips at bottom of the page if needed)

 - LOOK for an email with schedule feedback in your UNCA email (will take around a week to receive)